percona/pmm-doc/docs/how-to/pacemaker.md

 ## Configure an LVM volume with an ext4 file system

-This procedure is done on one node that we would initially assigned as Active.
-In this example `pmm1` node.
+This procedure is carried out on one node that we would initially assign as Active.
+In this example, it is  `pmm1` node.

 ```sh
 pvcreate /dev/sda1